 In United States, based on Imperial measurement system, US customary units, compressive strength or crushing strength of brick measured in psi (pound square inches).
 Bricks are many types first class brick, second class brick, 3rd class brick, sun-dried brick, fly ash brick, AAC Block and concrete block.

-Typically, compressive strength or crushing strength of brick is ranging between 1000 psi to 1500 psi, in general, compressive strength of 1st class brick is around 1493 psi, for common building bricks, their compressive strength is around 498 psi, for second class brick, their compressive strength is around 996 psi, for sun dried brick, their compressive strength is around 356 psi, for fly ash brick, their compressive strength is around 1422 psi and for AAC block, their compressive strength is around 570 psi.
+The standard compressive strength or crushing strength of brick is range between 1000 to 1500 PSI.
+In general, compressive strength of 1st class brick is about 1,493 PSI, common building bricks is 498 PSI, second class brick is 996 PSI, sun dried brick is 356 PSI, fly ash brick is 1,422 PSI and AAC block is 570 PSI.

 Compressive strength/ crushing strength of brick test is calculated by using the equation, F= P/A Where, F= Compressive strength of the brick (in N/mm2).
 P= Maximum load applied to the brick (in N).
 A= Cross sectional area of the specimen (in mm2).